The Engine Log

 Operational artifacts.
 Real protocols, real numbers, downloadable templates.
 The same playbooks we run for paying clients, published in public.

-The 4-Hour Competitive Teardown: A Protocol for Operators Who Don't Have Six Weeks
+Read the article →The 4-Hour Competitive Teardown: A Protocol for Operators Who Don't Have Six Weeks

 Competitive teardowns used to take a strategy consultant six weeks of calendar time and $30,000.
 The work itself was always under a working day.
 This is the protocol for compressing it back to that working day, with output a senior operator can act on Monday morning.